These signs mean it’s time to let go of your startup (but moving on is never easy)

 Is your business going the way you expected it?
 Or has it stalled or lost steam?

-Prior to Tri5 Ventures, my team helped 38 Singapore-based startups obtain government grants to build their ideas into MVPs, but we knew the reality that not every idea would succeed.
+During our pay-it-forward days, I have advised and helped over 1,600 startups in 1-to-1 advisories.
 Yes, there were those we were proud of that raised follow-on rounds and are now growing, but there were also businesses that weren’t going in a specific direction.
 We had to be frank with the founders and we encouraged them to move on and take what they’d learned from this valuable experience forward.

 Is working in the company an obligation rather than a vision or a passion?